 However, it was unclear whether additional sinkholes or caves may exist.
-The area of karst is located along the northern transmission line route (see Records Review Report) and could only be viewed from the roadside.
-Observations were made from the roadside on March 1, 2012 using binoculars to identify any possible caves or sinkholes.
+The area of karst is located along the northern transmission line route (Figure 4g, Appendix A) and could only be viewed from the roadside.
+Observations were made from a roadside transect on March 1, 2012 using binoculars to identify any possible caves or sinkholes, as shown on Figure 4g.
 Conditions at the time were clear and sunny within relatively little, patchy snow on the ground.
 Leaf-off conditions made lands away from the roadside more visible.
 In addition, aerial photos and topographical mapping were assessed for further evidence of cave or sinkhole features.

-4.6 Surveys to Identify Candidate Bat Maternal Roosting Sites
+4.6 Surveys to Identify Candidate Bat Maternity Colonies

-Bat maternal roosting habitats were surveyed using the methodology provided in Bats and Bat Habitats: Guidelines for Wind Power Projects (MNR, 2011b).
+Bat maternity colonies were surveyed using the methodology provided in Bats and Bat Habitats: Guidelines for Wind Power Projects (MNR, 2011b).
 ELC mapping was used to identify all deciduous and mixed forest stands.